 - Take medications, which may include OTC pain relievers and prescription drugs.

 - Use supportive devices such as crutches or canes.

 - If other treatment options have not been effective, surgery might be recommended.

 To learn more, we recommend these resources

 - National Institute of Arthritis and Musculoskeletal and Skin Diseases

 Worried that you’re at risk of developing osteoarthritis?
 Come see us.

-If you’re experiencing symptoms of OA and want to know your treatment options, or want more information about this disease, please make an appointment with Westchester Health to see your primary care physician who can determine if referral to one of our rheumatologists is appropriate.
+If you’re experiencing symptoms of OA and want to know your treatment options, or want more information about this disease, please call (914) 232-1919 to make an appointment with Westchester Health to see your primary care physician who can determine if referral to one of our rheumatologists is appropriate.
 We’ll examine you, evaluate your symptoms, perhaps perform some tests, then recommend the best course of treatment to hopefully reverse, or at least slow down, this chronic disease so you can increase your range of motion and decrease your pain and stiffness.
 Whenever, wherever you need us, we’re here for you.